In General

 Philadelphia is served by two major transit companies:

-SEPTA has two large transit centers: 30th Street which handles mainly Commuter Trains and the Market St Subway Line (and of course, Amtrak), and the 69th Street Terminal, which handles light rail, heavy rail, the route 101 and 102 Kawasaki Streetcars, and of course, busses - in three different staging areas.
+SEPTA has two large transit centers: 30th Street which handles mainly Commuter Trains and the Market St Subway Line (Amtrak is also co-located in the main station), and the 69th Street Terminal, which handles light rail, heavy rail, the route 101 and 102 Kawasaki Streetcars, and of course, busses - in three different staging areas.
 In addition, there are the Norristown (R6 Commuter, Light Rail, and busses) and Frankford Transportation (just busses) Centers.

 The SEPTA system is extensive.....
 SEPTA's selection of maps is at: http://www.septa.org/maps.html.